×

 When we asked expats and global nomads about the quality of medical care in Nicaragua, they replied:

 "Medical services in Nicaragua vary greatly depending on the region.
 In rural areas, access to medical care is limited and often of poor quality.
 In urban areas, there are more options for medical care, but the quality of care is still not up to the standards of many other countries.
 The public health system is underfunded and understaffed, and many people rely on private clinics and hospitals for medical care.
-The government has made efforts to improve access to healthcare, but there is still a long way to go," said one foreigner in Nicaragua.
+The government has made efforts to improve access to healthcare, but there is still a long way to go," explained one person living in Nicaragua.

 Learn MoreGet Quote